forcedotcom/cli/releasenotes/README.md

   | visualforce generate page | template generate visualforce page |

 ## 2.123.1 (Feb 18, 2026) [stable]

+* NEW: **(Generally Available) Build Enterprise-Ready Agents with Agentforce DX and Agent Script**

+  After a successful [beta](./README.md#211515-dec-10-2025), we're happy to announce the generally availability of Agentforce DX to build hybrid reasoning Salesforce agents that use Agent Script.
+These new types of agents have both the predictability that your business demands and the creativity that large language models (LLMs) make possible.
+Agentforce DX helps pro-code developers build these agents by minimizing context switching, enabling professional DevOps, and simplifying collaboration between low-code and pro-code developers.

+  For the list of features we announced in the beta, see [these release notes](https://help.salesforce.com/s/articleView?id=release-notes.rn_tools_afdx_nga_beta.htm&release=260&type=5).
+Since the beta announcement, we've added or improved the following features:
+  - **Agentforce Vibes Rules for Agent Script**: Agentforce Vibes now includes a global rule for coding Agent Script files.
+  - **Improved Agent Preview**: Previewing an agent now works the same regardless of how you started the conversation (using an Agent Script file or a published agent.)
+Previously you had to configure additional security using a connected app to preview a published agent.
+  - **Programmatic Agent Preview**: Preview an agent programmatically, without starting an interactive session, with these four new CLI commands; this feature is particularly useful when you want an agent to test your agent.
+    - `agent preview start`:     Start a programmatic agent preview session.
+    - `agent preview send`:      Send a message to an existing agent preview session.
+    - `agent preview sessions`:  List all known programmatic agent preview sessions.
+    - `agent preview end`:  End an existing programmatic agent preview session and get trace location.
+  - **Enhanced Session Tracer**: Get oodles of useful session trace information with the enhanced Agent Tracer panel in VS Code.
+  - **Simpler Authoring Bundle Generation**: You're no longer required to generate an agent spec YAML file when generating an authoring bundle.
+This feature makes it even easier to get started with Agent Script agents.

+   See the [Build Agents with Agentforce DX](https://developer.salesforce.com/docs/ai/agentforce/guide/agent-dx.html) section of the _Agentforce Developer Guide_ for details.

 * NEW: Generate a package ZIP file that you can use for debugging or to examine the package contents when you run `package version create` with the new `--generate-pkg-zip` flag.